jcjones94/drone/README.md

 drone controlled by arduino

 working on building a quadcopter using a arduino and mpu 6050 gyro/acc as the flight controller.
-Im currently using 433Mhz rf transmitter and recievers for communcation between the drone and controller controller is built using an potentiometer for power and playstation analog stick for steering
+Im currently using 433Mhz rf transmitter and recievers for communcation between the drone and controller.
+The controller is built using an potentiometer for power and playstation analog stick for steering

 Libraries:
   Using Radiohead for rf transmitting and receiving.
 Using ServoTimer2 for controlling the power sent to the motors.